Adam Wonus drives past a 1940s house he recently purchased in east Orlando’s Milk District and spots a vagrant slipping into an open window.

 “What I want to do is help change Orlando,” said the Ohio native, who would like to transform the Milk District into Orlando’s next Thornton Park — an older neighborhood saved from urban blight by house makeovers with trendy shops and restaurants.

 Unlike most real estate investors buying houses in Central Florida, Wonus draws from a banking background that has helped him raise millions of dollars.
-In addition, he owns Atrium Management Company, which has about 500 rentals.
+He also owns Atrium Management Company, which has about 500 rental units.
 He said he would rather rent out his townhomes than sell to better control how the neighborhood evolves.

 The Milk District area he wants to remake draws mostly 20-something tenants searching for backyard fire pits and cheaper rents than they can find in downtown Orlando.
 They are slowly edging out older residents, many on fixed incomes, who long ago sought the affordability of homes with fewer than 2,000 square feet.